Here’s everything about a factory reset removing Android updates:

 Once all your personal media has been backup to Google Photos, you can take a sigh of relief.

 Now you can factory reset your device without a worry in the world.
 If you have backed up everything else as well.

 Once the factory reset is complete, you can restore all your personal data to your new device or the older one.

-But there are also options to backup and restore your data offline on your personal computer if you don’t trust those big tech companies with your data.
+You can also backup and restore your data offline on your personal computer if you don’t trust those big tech companies with your data:

 Why Do People Factory Reset?

 A factory reset is needed in a lot of different cases.